 Annually, PRSSA and the PRSA Foundation offer many individual scholarships to help.
 Whether through your academic achievement, diversity, professional ambition or desire to attend a National event, PRSSA provides the recognition and funding you’ve earned.
 Read the brief descriptions below and consult the PRSSA Scholarships and Awards Qualifying Chart to determine which one you qualify for.
-Print out the 2016–2017 Scholarships and Awards deadlines to always be reminded when applications are due.
 Submit applications for these scholarships and awards by visiting the PRSA Foundation website or by visiting each award’s respective webpage.

 Academic Achievement Scholarships